 Discovery isn’t just the domain of travel to foreign places.

 What if you could approach your life, and your neighborhood, as if it were a foreign land?
 What would you discover?
 If you give it a try, let me know what happens!

-Here are a few books about walking to inspire you:
+Here are a few books about walking and wandering to inspire you:

 - Wanderlust: A History of Walking by Rebecca Solnit

 - A Walk in the Woods: Rediscovering America on the Appalachian Trail by Bill Bryson

 - Flâneur: The Art of Wandering the Streets of Paris by Federico Castigliano